VirusTotal/yara-x/site/content/docs/writing_rules/external_variables.md

 Here, `ext_var` is an external variable that is defined when the rule is compiled with the `--define ext_var=VALUE` flag.

-External variables can be integers, strings, or booleans.
+External variables can be integers, floats, strings, or booleans.
 Integer variables can replace integer constants in conditions, while boolean variables can act as boolean expressions.
 For example: